alik604/stockApp/README.md

 ## stockApp is a stock market simulator with 15min delayed pricing.
 Supports American stock markets, and limited ETFs and ETNs.
 ### The aug 13 Branch is current (Issues mergings barnch and master)

-stock market simulator is built on the MERN stack, does not support fundemental and technical analysis data (VWAP and P-SAR calculations are not "fun".
+Stock market simulator is built on the MERN stack, does not support fundemental and technical analysis data (VWAP and P-SAR calculations are not "fun".
 Not to mention the api calls are restrictioned to 5 per min)

-on aug 30th.
+On aug 30th.
 I have two small items todo/fix: stat+sumary, and fix a bug thats does not show items till form is typed on.
 I have 2 days till my selfemposed due date.

 I have yet to deploy, add log in screen frontend, and make this multi page (for search function).
 Idk how to make multi page yet.
 It seems that I have avoided the use of redux (I call that a plus)